TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/solidity/index.md

 ---
-title: Hello World in Solidity
-layout: default
-last-modified: 2020-05-02
-featured-image: hello-world-in-solidity.jpg
-tags: [solidity, hello-world]
 authors:
 - two_clutch
+featured-image: hello-world-in-solidity.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- solidity
+- hello-world
+title: Hello World in Solidity
 ---

 Welcome to the [Hello World](https://sampleprograms.io/projects/hello-world) in [Solidity](https://sampleprograms.io/languages/solidity) page!
 Here, you'll find the source code for this program as well as a description of how the program works.